 For millennia, oaks have been revered for their abundant gifts and wisdom.
 Oaks grow around the globe and in most of those oaky places, preagricultural peoples ate acorns.
 If you have ancestors from the Northern Hemisphere (North and Central America, Europe, Middle East, China, Korea, Japan) they most likely ate acorns and honored the oak.
 For example, both Zeus and Thor were considered oak gods.
 Abraham, the Father of the Jewish people first saw the Jewish God under an oak tree called “Teacher Tree” (Tree of Moreh).

-All over our beautiful Earth, legends foretell that our precious relations in nature will cease to exist when humans stop honoring, celebrating and caring for them.
+All over our beautiful, living Earth, legends foretell that our precious relations in nature will cease to exist when humans stop honoring and caring for them.
 Ceremonies reorient our hearts and minds to a place of belonging within the web of life.
-When we act from this place, we can only act in a way that mutually benefits ourselves and our relations in nature.
-When we change our relationship to nature, we change how we impact our environment.
+When we act from within the web of life, we can only act in a way that mutually benefits ourselves and the Earth.
+When we enter ceremonial space, we change our relationship with the earth, ourselves and spirit.

 At Go Wild Institute, we hold firmly to the animistic beliefs shared by the majority of Earth-based societies: that our Earth is alive, sentient, imbued with spirit, and always communicating with us.
 A major problem of our time is that we have forgotten how to listen.
 Ceremonies, like the Council of All Beings, help us to remember to listen and to communicate with our relations in nature.